Finding large counterexamples by selectively exploring the Pachner graph: The counterexamples

 To do this, we began with the isomorphism signature \texttt{fLLQcaceeedjkuxkj}.
-Running Algorithm~\ref{algm:targEnum} four times with $x=1$ and $12$ concurrent processes produced a $13$-tetrahedron triangulation $\mathcal{T}^\ast$ with no edges isotopic to Seifert fibres; the results are summarised in Figure~\ref{fig:remFib}.
-We then used a breadth-first search (similar to the one from section~\ref{subsec:remCore}) to turn $\mathcal{T}^\ast$ into the $11$-tetrahedron triangulation $\mathcal{T}$.
+Running Algorithm~\ref{algm:targEnum} four times with $x=1$ and $12$ concurrent processes produced a $13$-tetrahedron triangulation $\mathcal{T}^\ast$ with no Seifert fibre edges; the results are summarised in Figure~\ref{fig:remFib}.
+We then used a breadth-first search (similar to the one from Section~\ref{subsec:remCore}) to turn $\mathcal{T}^\ast$ into the $11$-tetrahedron triangulation $\mathcal{T}$.

 The reason for taking $x=1$ instead of $x=0$ comes from older versions of the code.
 Early versions of Algorithm~\ref{algm:seifert} included fewer normal surfaces in the analysis, making it less effective at identifying good edges (in this context, edges not isotopic to Seifert fibres).
 At the time, we encountered triangulations that were ``dead ends'', in the following sense: every 2-3 move would create an edge that we could not certify as good.
 Our short-term solution was to allow the search to introduce extra bad edges if necessary.
 Having since strengthened Algorithm~\ref{algm:seifert}, taking $x=1$ no longer seems necessary for the example that we just discussed; we did not revert to using $x=0$ simply because we found no compelling reason to do so.